mikekeith52/scalecast-examples/index.rst

 Scalecast Example Notebooks
 ==============================================

 Welcome!
 Here we overview scalecast models and features.
-Check out the `introduction <https://scalecast-examples.readthedocs.io/en/latest/misc/introduction/Introduction2.html>`_ first.
 If you notice a typo, think something could be stated more clearly, or have any other suggestion or bug you want addressed, contact mikekeith52@gmail.com or open an `issue <https://github.com/mikekeith52/scalecast/issues/new>`_.

 Back to scalecast: https://scalecast.readthedocs.io/en/latest/